abdiazizjamal34/awee_shop/README.md

 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

 this will helap as to go and get what ever we want frim this what we want to geee akaeafdufh dhfijdsfuhdsf

+to run this app make sure ti write npx react-native start and check the backed endpoint to use smoothly